kyma-project/kyma/components/function-controller/README.md

 1. Create a ServiceAccount to enable knativeBuild Docker builds.

-To run a build in a Namespace, create ServiceAccounts with linked Docker repository credentials for each Namespace that will be used for the knative-function controller.
+To run a build in a Namespace, create ServiceAccounts with linked Docker repository credentials for each Namespace that will be used for the function-controller.

 ```bash
 #set your namespace e.g. default